pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 :file:`__init__.py` is required to import the directory as a package, and should be empty.

-:file:`example.py` is an an example of a module within the package that could contain the logic (functions, classes, constants, etc.) of your package.
+:file:`example.py` is an example of a module within the package that could contain the logic (functions, classes, constants, etc.) of your package.
 Open that file and enter the following content: